How to Prevent Nipple Preference—Without Stressing Over Every Bottle

 - How to know when it’s truly safe to introduce a bottle

-This deeper dive is part of ✨ Nourished Young’s Expanded Access ✨
+Explore the FAQ Section🔒 This resource is part of Nourished Young’s Expanded Access

 Worried that giving a bottle might cause nipple preference—or make your baby refuse to latch?
 You're definitely not the only one.